buildsi/build-abi-containers/README.md

     └── tester.yaml
 ```

 In the above, we see that a tester also needs a tester.yaml file.
-THis file
+This file
-defines metadata like the name of the tester (matching the folder), the
+defines metadata like the tester's name (matching the folder), an
-entrypoint and runscript for the container (written to `/build-si/`) along
+entrypoint, and runscript for the container (written to `/build-si/`) along
 with the active version.
 Since we typically want to consistently test using one
 version, for now it is designed in this way.
 So you should write
 a config file named `tester.yaml` in the [testers](testers) directory in a subfolder
 named for the tester.
-For example, libabigail looks like:
+For example, libabigail looks like this:

 ```yaml
 tester: